St Stephen's Chapel

 In the mid 20th century the chapel was restored by the Probert family who presently own the nearby cottage.
 It has been re-consecrated as a chapel and holds a yearly service in summer.

 As mentioned, St Stephen's served as a private chapel for Tany manor, but where was the manor located?
 We do not know for certain, but one possibility is the crown of Cuckoo Hill, where a copse of trees now stands.

 Within the chapel are three tombs of the de Vere family, Earls of Oxford.
 These were moved here from Earls Colne Priory, which was destroyed in the Reformation.
 The three tombs appear to be made up of bits and pieces of 7 or 8 memorials, reassembled like pieces of a puzzle.

-Unfortunately the chapel is usually locked, but visits can be arranged by contacting the caretaker at Chapel Barn (beside the chapel).
+Unfortunately, the chapel is usually locked, but visits can be arranged by contacting the caretaker at Chapel Barn (next to the chapel).
 If you do find the chapel locked you can still peer in the windows for a sight of the de Vere tombs.